All Products

 2. On the Clusters page, find the cluster that you want to manage and click its name.
 In the left-side navigation pane, choose Nodes > Node Pools.

-3. On the Node Pools page, click Create Node Pool.
-In the Create Node Pool dialog box, configure the parameters that are described in the following table.
+1. On the Node Pools page, click Create Node Pool.
+In the Create Node Pool dialog box, configure the node pool parameters.

 Parameter